 Ben Brooker is a writer, editor, critic, playwright, essayist, and bookseller.
+He has a Bachelor of Arts (Hons) from Flinders University and an Advanced Diploma of Professional Writing from Adelaide College of the Arts.
 His work has been featured by Overland, New Matilda, New Internationalist, Australian Book Review, RealTime, The Lifted Brow, Witness, and Daily Review.
-In 2016-17 he was an inaugural Sydney Review of Books Emerging Critics Fellow and in 2018-19 was writer-in-residence at the Mill.

 By this contributor

 Please note that all comments must be approved by ABR and comply with our Terms & Conditions.